admztech/Product-Preview-Card-Component-/README.md

 - Mobile-first workflow

 ### What I learned
-Flexbox for Responsive Design: This challenge solidified my understanding of how CSS Flexbox can create responsive layouts for mobile and desktop screens (like the product preview card).
+This challenge solidified my understanding of using CSS Flexbox to create responsive layouts for mobile and desktop screens.

 ## Author